 - Deal Structuring.
 Together with the company’s tax group, VRC can provide the values for entities globally and thus assist the company in determining the appropriate structure for financing and taxes.

-We focus on getting to the right values that will stand up to current and future scrutiny and effectively represent the acquisition rationale and motivation, which requires judgment beyond modeling.
+We focus on getting to the right values that will stand up to current and future scrutiny and effectively represent the acquisition rationale and motivation.